nearform/temporal_tables/README.md

 The version provided in `versioning_function.sql` is a drop-in replacement.

-It works exactly the same way, but lacks the [set_system_time](https://github.com/arkhipov/temporal_tables#advanced-usage) function to work with the current time.

 The version in `versioning_function_nochecks.sql` is similar to the previous one, but all validation checks have been removed.
 This version is 2x faster than the normal one, but more dangerous and prone to errors.

 With time, added some new functionality diverging from the original implementations.
 New functionalities are however still retro-compatible: